camunda-community-hub/zeebe-client-node-js/README.md

 ### Using a Self-signed Certificate

 You can use a self-signed SSL certificate with the Zeebe client.
 You need to provide the root certificates, the private key and the SSL cert chain as Buffers.
-You can read them in from a file and pass them into the ZBClient constructor:
+You can pass them into the ZBClient constructor:

 ```
 const rootCertsPath = '/path/to/rootCerts'